Students meet Silicon Valley entrepreneurs on #DMUglobal trip

 and DMU alumnus Dion McKenzie, founder of Colorintech, a not for profit which aims to make Silicon Valley and London’s innovation economy more diverse and inclusive.

 Mark said: "This is a once in a lifetime opportunity for the students on this trip.
-We are giving them access to the best entrepeneurs and investors in the world.
+We are giving them access to the best entrepreneurs and investors in the world.
 We want them to take what they learn this week and make those career decisions that could change their lives."

 Kate Lowe and Tatenda Sigaukeare, Computer Science